brenhinkeller/StaticMPI.jl/README.md

 If any MPI functions herein are ever called *without* linking to libmpi one way or another, expect segfaults!

 ## Examples
+Since we're compiling to standalone executables, we'll use the special non-GC-tracked arrays and strings from [StaticTools.jl](https://github.com/brenhinkeller/StaticTools.jl) in the following examples.
 #### Hello World:
 ```julia
 julia> using StaticCompiler, StaticTools, StaticMPI